square/square-connect-go-sdk/swagger/docs/OrdersApi.md

 > UpdateOrderResponse UpdateOrder(ctx, body, orderId)
 UpdateOrder

-Updates an open [Order](#type-order) by adding, replacing, or deleting fields.
+Updates an open [order](entity:Order) by adding, replacing, or deleting fields.
 Orders with a `COMPLETED` or `CANCELED` state cannot be updated.
-An UpdateOrder request requires the following:  - The `order_id` in the endpoint path, identifying the order to update. - The latest `version` of the order to update. - The [sparse order](https://developer.squareup.com/docs/orders-api/manage-orders#sparse-order-objects) containing only the fields to update and the version the update is being applied to. - If deleting fields, the [dot notation paths](https://developer.squareup.com/docs/orders-api/manage-orders#on-dot-notation) identifying fields to clear.
-To pay for an order, please refer to the [Pay for Orders](https://developer.squareup.com/docs/orders-api/pay-for-orders) guide.
+An `UpdateOrder` request requires the following:  - The `order_id` in the endpoint path, identifying the order to update. - The latest `version` of the order to update. - The [sparse order](https://developer.squareup.com/docs/orders-api/manage-orders#sparse-order-objects) containing only the fields to update and the version to which the update is being applied. - If deleting fields, the [dot notation paths](https://developer.squareup.com/docs/orders-api/manage-orders#on-dot-notation) identifying the fields to clear.
+To pay for an order, see  [Pay for Orders](https://developer.squareup.com/docs/orders-api/pay-for-orders).

 ### Required Parameters